wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/5-powerapps-create-first.md

 1. Download PowerApps Mobile from the app store for the platform that you want to use.
 2. Sign in by using your user name and password.
-3. Run the Flooring estimates app on your phone or tablet.
-If you're using a PC, run the app from a web browser.
+3. On your phone or tablet, run the Flooring estimates app in PowerApps Mobile.
+Otherwise, run the app in a browser.

 In just a few minutes, you learned how to connect to a data source and generate an app.
 You also got acquainted with PowerApps Studio and the three screens in a generated app.
 In later modules, you'll learn how to customize generated apps.